aakanksha0402/Minions/README.md

 * Many-to-Many association between books and authors.
 The books_authors is a join table.
 Note how the records are created

 * Real-time search based on triagam.
-Work on Serach index in progess
+Search on multiple models and Index Page of Search [Done]

 Things to be implemented: (Note everything you want to implement and try out here)

-* Search on multiple models

 * Use serialize method

 * Integrate Google CAPTCHA

-* Integrate Gravatar
+* Auto deploy to Heroku

 * All modules of Devise

+* Project Management on Git

 In-Progress

-* Index Page of Search

-* Rails 5.0.1
+* Integrate Gravatar; Branch: `gravatar`

 Mandatory: